Project-SpareTime/client/README.md

 The `Project-SpareTime/client` repository is hooked to a Netlify service with auto deploys enabled.

-So on every successful commit merge, the changes get deployed via the Netlify CI/CD to the [site]([React App (pst-client.netlify.app)](https://pst-client.netlify.app/)).
+So on every successful commit merge, the changes get deployed via the Netlify CI/CD to the [site](https://pst-client.netlify.app/).